 We’re gearing up for another awesome summer of sailing at both our Charlestown and Jamaica Pond locations!
 Our 2016 programs will run between Tuesday, July 5 and Friday, August 12.
-Enrollment for the 2016 Youth Program opens March 1st and closes March 15th.
+The 2016 Summer Youth Program Lottery is now closed.

-For information on the 2016 lottery registraion, fees & scholarship eligibility, and step program registration, click here.
+For information on the 2016 lottery registration, fees & scholarship eligibility, and step program registration, click here.

 The Courageous Youth Program does so much more than just teach sailing.
 At Courageous, we aim to transform kids' lives through the sport of sailing.
 Our instruction team works to foster a love of sailing, adventure and the outdoors.
 They give students the values, skills and confidence that they will need to thrive in their communities and their lives.